nasa/Common-Metadata-Repository/access-control-app/acl_usage.md

 - **System Identities**: Global CMR resources which are not associated with a specific provider.
 Generally, access to these resources is only granted to CMR operations staff (though there are some exceptions - e.g. partial user information access granted to the MERIS form tool user).
 - **Provider Identities**: Resources which belong to a provider.
 Permissions on provider resources are limited to the specified provider and do not transfer to another.
 Examples include access to ingest new data or view/modify order and service options for a provider's holdings.
-- **Single Instance Identities**: A single discrete resource as opposed to a class or resources.
-Currently, this is used only for specifying a specific group, for instance to grant members of one group the ability to manageme another group.
+- **Single Instance Identities**: A single discrete resource as opposed to a class of resources.
+Currently, this is used only for specifying a specific group, for instance to grant members of one group the ability to manage another group.
+This 'Group Management' Single Instance ACL grants members of the managing group the ability to update (e.g. add/remove users) or delete the managed group.
 - **Catalog Item Identities**: Collection and granule resources.
-Access to these resources is used to determine what results a user sees in search results.
+ACLs on these resources is used to determine what results a user sees in search results.

 System and provider resources are specified as a single target string (e.g. `INGEST_MANAGEMENT_ACL`), and in the case of provider resources, a provider ID.
 The list of available targets can be found at <https://cmr.sit.earthdata.nasa.gov/access-control/site/access_control_api_docs.html> under 'Grantable Permissions'.
 Single instance resources are specified by a target string (currently only `GROUP_MANAGEMENT` is supported) and a target ID (i.e. group concept-id).
 Catalog Item resources have a more complex specification which is described below.